DirektDSP/Chasm/docs/roadmap.md

 ### To Do

-- [ ] Implement Limiter parameters for better control (v0.1.3)
-  - [ ] This will largely be a re-implementation of the existing code in MakeItLoud for end user simplicity

 - [ ] Modify character implementation to significantly reduce gain (v0.1.4)

 - [ ] Ensure mono compatible filters (use plugin doctor to test)